This article reviews how to create and manage campaigns that have external sharing enabled in Creator Studio.

 Turning External Sharing ON

-Any Studio user who has access to create campaigns can set content as shareable.
+Any Creator Studio user who has access to create campaigns can set content as shareable.
 The shareable setting is available for all content types.
 Note: If a poll is set to shareable, the shared content can be seen but not answered.

 Content can be set as shareable when completing the Content Settings on the Deliver page for a campaign.
 Just select the checkbox next to Allow shares externally to enable sharing.
 External sharing can even be enabled after a campaign has been published.
 Allowing sharing enables the share icon in the full view of the campaign in the member experience.
 See What Members and the Public See below.